tendermint/tendermint/spec/p2p/v0.34/README.md

 The PEX reactor is responsible for peer discovery and providing other peers with information about peers a node is already connected to.
 The PEX reactor receive routine listens to two types of messages: `PexRequest` and `PexAddress`.

-In case of `PexRequest` messages the reactor provides the requesting peer with known peer addresses.
+In case of `PexRequest` messages the reactor provides the requesting peer with known peer addresses (addresses stored in the address book).
 The reactor implements request rate limiting by counting the number of requests coming from a single peer.
 This operation can mark a peer good or bad for a certain amount of time.

 `PexAddress` messages are typically received after a successful request for addresses.
 Received addresses are added into the address book.
 Adding to the address book fails if:

 - Node is tryign to add self
 - The address is private

 A node has a requests map where it stores all requets it issued to a peer asking it for more peer addresses.
+If a `PexAddress` message returns an error, a node marks the sending peer as bad.

 ## Notes on diff v0.35+ and v0.34